 September 1, 2016 - class 121 with Roderick Johnson - 9 students.
 We started practice with an Katatetori Ikkyo stretching exercise and then learned Yokomenuchi Kotegaeshi, Hanmi Handachi Yokomenuchi Kotegaeshi, and Yokomenuchi Gokyo, all ai hanmi.
 Liz was preparing for her 2nd kyu exam, so class ended with her demonstrating the techniques we learned today.

-September 6, 2016 - observed class 15 with Dr. John Porter - I caught the tail end of class and watched everyone practice Yokomenuchi techniques.
+September 6, 2016 - audited class 15 with Dr. John Porter - I caught the tail end of class and watched everyone practice Yokomenuchi techniques.

 September 10, 2016 - class 122 with Roderick Johnson - 7 students.
 We learned Tai No Henko, a continuous Tai No Henko, a continuous Tai No Henko that ended with an elbow over the arm variant of Nikkyo on the fourth count, a Jo equivalent of Nikkyo, line practice with whatever Katatetori techniques we wished to demonstrate, and Kokyudosa.
 Today it was all about survival as many of us were feeling the effects of the 100+ degree heat.
 There were moments in which I got the technique, but then the next iteration I'd completely forget what I did.
 In the continuous Tai No Henko, I could move my feet much better with a lighter partner, but even so, there were moments in which I felt I had two left feet again.
 I seem to learn Aikido in spurts instead of incrementally.